Core Stability: What Is It, and How Do I Get It?

 The really interesting part about training this way is that it is not a linear process.
 The pace of each client’s progress will be different as each one encounters his/her own challenges to awareness, balance and strength.
 Finding your way to real core stability is an exciting dance where the persistent and curious find their way.
 There is no instant fix… just an intriguing process whereby the body becomes better and better equipped to handle itself in the world.

 When you’re ready to start creating better stability, mobility, stamina and strength in your system – or if you’re just looking to move with more ease, Moving Spirit is here to guide the way.
 Private training and small group classes, mat works and specialty workshops – we’ve got something for everyone.
 Enroll now in one of our monthly small group reformer memberships, and get your FIRST MONTH FREE!
 (Some conditions apply).

 Check out Getting Started with Us for more details.

 We’re ready to welcome you into a new relationship with your body in motion.

 About Susannah Steers

 Susannah is a Pilates and Integrated Movement Specialist, and owner of Moving Spirit.
-Through movement teaching, speaking, and workshop facilitation, she supports people in creating movement practices that promote fitness from the inside out.
+Through movement teaching, speaking, and facilitating workshops, she supports people in creating movement practices that promote fitness from the inside out.
 She loves building community, and multi-disciplinary connections.
 Along with her friend and colleague Gillian McCormick, Susannah co-hosts The Small Conversations for a Better World podcast – an interview based podcast dedicated to promoting the kind of conversations about health that can spark positive change in individuals, families, communities and across the globe.